She already knows why

 He's not just scared — he's trying to keep himself safe in the only way he knows.
 Staying awake feels like his shield against monsters that seem all too real.

-Why Tom struggles to sleep at age 3
+Why Tom can't sleep at age 3

 What feels soothing but backfires